 - Tom Knapp, Dupuytren patient and board member, Dupuytren Foundation

 - Dr. Charles Eaton, hand surgeon and Executive Director, Dupuytren Foundation

-Nancy Benson: Tom Knapp is and insurance executive in South Florida who loves to golf.
-About 25 years ago he started having problem with his left hand; he couldn’t straighten his fingers completely and it kept getting worse and worse.
+Nancy Benson: Tom Knapp is an insurance executive in South Florida who loves to golf.
+About 25 years ago he started having problems with his left hand; he couldn’t straighten his fingers completely and it kept getting worse and worse.

 Tom Knapp: My fingers started bending when I was 46 and the middle and pinky finger on my left hand started to bend towards the palm and when I got to be 50 years old I couldn’t put a golf glove on.
 I had a hard time putting golf gloves on and off because the fingers were bent so much and that’s when I had to have my first surgery.

 Nancy: Then it started in his right hand.

 Tom: Fingers started bending, I started getting cords in the palm of my hand.
 No pain with the disease, I was one of the fortunate ones, it was just the fingers just kept bending more and more and more.

 Nancy: Knapp has Dupuytren disease a genetic condition that afflicts an estimated 16 million Americans and at least to some degree.

 Dr. Charles Eaton: Dupuytren disease is the most common crippling hand disease that most people have never heard about.